Foster Moreau: Las Vegas Raiders

 Moreau was selected by the Oakland Raiders in the fourth round with the 137th overall pick in the 2019 NFL draft.
 On May 2, 2019, Moreau signed a four-year, $3 million contract that included a $488,484 signing bonus.

 Moreau made his NFL debut on September 9, 2019, against the Denver Broncos on Monday Night Football, making two receptions for 20 yards.
 Moreau scored his first career touchdown, an 18-yard reception, on September 29, 2019, in a 31–24 win against the Indianapolis Colts.
 He was placed on injured reserve on December 9, 2019, after suffering a knee injury the day before in a game against the Tennessee Titans.
 Moreau finished his rookie season with 21 catches for 174 yards and five touchdowns in 13 games played (seven starts).
 Moreau was named to Pro Football Focus's All-Rookie team.

 Moreau was fined by the NFL on October 5, 2020, for attending a maskless charity event hosted by teammate Darren Waller during the COVID-19 pandemic in violation of the NFL's COVID-19 protocols for the 2020 season.
 Moreau finished the season with 7 catches on 9 targets for 140 yards and two touchdowns.

 New Orleans Saints

 On May 10, 2023, Moreau signed a three-year, $12 million contract with the New Orleans Saints with $8 million guaranteed.
+In 15 appearances (10 starts) for New Orleans, he recorded 21 receptions for 193 yards and one touchdown.

 On October 4, 2025, Moreau was activated from the PUP list for his season debut.
+He made 11 appearances (nine starts) for the Saints, logging seven receptions for 59 scoreless yards.
+On December 26, Moreau was placed on season-ending injured reserve due to an ankle injury suffered in Week 16 against the New York Jets.

+Houston Texans

+On March 16, 2026, Moreau signed a two-year, $7 million contract with the Houston Texans.